-During noisy activities or tidy up time, play some music and explain that when the music stops you expect everyone to be sit down in silence and face the front.
+During noisy activities or tidy up time, play some music and explain that when the music stops you expect everyone to be sitting down in silence and facing the front.

 Switch the lights on and off once or twice to signal silence.